neu-rah/ArduinoMenu/README.md

 **Generic menu/interactivity system for the arduino framework**

+**AM5 is now framework and platform agnostic, can run even on PC's**

 ## Development discussion about next menu version

 This is an experimental area, please contribute with ideas, experience or code.
 Thank you.